 Lake Oswego is a medium-sized city located in the state of Oregon.
-With a population of 39,822 people and nine constituent neighborhoods, Lake Oswego is the 13th largest community in Oregon.
+With a population of 40,411 people and 13 constituent neighborhoods, Lake Oswego is the 13th largest community in Oregon.

 Lake Oswego home prices are not only among the most expensive in Oregon, but Lake Oswego real estate also consistently ranks among the most expensive in America.